 Wingovers are induced by flying alternating turns; each time letting the pendulum effect increase the bank angle.

-BEWARE!
-The UP Trango XC2 is an agile glider, and it is quite easy to get to an excessively high angle of bank in just a few turns.

-Practice wingovers gently

-at first, as there is a

-chance of quite large
+X-light2 is an agile glider, and it is quite easy to get to an excessively high angle of bank in just a few turns.
+Practice wingovers gently at first, as there is a chance of quite large collapses